MicrosoftDocs/gestures-docs/getting-started-gestures-service.md

 - Green - the direction that would be aligned with the middle finger had it been stretched out.
 In our API, we refer to this axis as the [palm orientation](http://aka.ms/gestures).
 - Red - the cross product of the palm direction (blue) and palm orientation (green) axes.

-#### Clients sub-region
+#### Clients section

-This sub-region displays a list of clients connected to the gestures service:
+This section displays a list of clients connected to the gestures service:

 ![Gestures Service UI](Images/MicrosoftGesturesService_Clients.png)